CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 Each week of the course has a coursework page.
 Copy the pieces from there into Google Classroom and schedule them with publish and due dates.

 ## Graduation

+Graduation will happen the week after, as trainees have work to complete after the last session in order to graduate.

+Everyone who meets the graduation criteria may be invited to the Software Development Course.
+You are not obliged to invite everyone.